spolti/aipg/caikit/README.md

     sh request-example.txt
     ```

-This will send a POST request to the deployed InferenceService and return the inference result.
+This sends a POST request to the deployed InferenceService and returns the inference result.